iEdgir01/radarr-autodelete/README.md

 PLEX_URL=http://plex:port
 PLEX_TOKEN=your-plex-token

+#language profiles of movies that will be kept
-#enable language filtering for accepted languages
+#enable language filtering to enable this control
 LANGUAGE_FILTER=true #true/false - Defaults to False
-#language profiles of movies that will be kept - all else will be removed - Defaults to an empty list.
-Enable LANGUAGE_FILTER and add your languages.
-ACCEPTED_LANGUAGES=English,Japanese,Korean
+#add your languages to accepted languages - all else will be removed.
+ACCEPTED_LANGUAGES=English,Japanese,Korean #if not set, defaults to an empty list

 #plex collection name of which all movies within, will be kept
-MOVIE_COLLECTION_NAME=plex collection name
+MOVIE_COLLECTION_NAME=plex-collection-name

 #Dry Run - Testing
 DRY_RUN=false #true/false